aivonsailo/PowerShell-Mirror-Archive/README.md

 ## ⚙️ Parameters

-The script now accepts only one optional parameter if you prefer to store your configuration file somewhere else:
+The script accepts only one optional parameter if you prefer to store your configuration file somewhere else:

 | Parameter | Description | Default |